 Lafayette home prices are not only among the most expensive in California, but Lafayette real estate also consistently ranks among the most expensive in America.

-Lafayette is a decidedly white-collar city, with fully 94.24% of the workforce employed in white-collar jobs, well above the national average.
+Lafayette is a decidedly white-collar city, with fully 93.55% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lafayette is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Lafayette who work in management occupations (23.17%), sales jobs (11.67%), and teaching (9.18%).
+There are especially a lot of people living in Lafayette who work in management occupations (23.97%), business and financial occupations (10.63%), and sales jobs (10.09%).

 Also of interest is that Lafayette has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.91% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Lafayette telecommute to their jobs.
+Overall, about 11.81% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Lafayette is a great place for families with children to consider.
 First of all, many other families with children live here, making Lafayette a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Lafayette has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Lafayette’s overall crime rate is lower than average for the country.